tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作_intl_en.md

   CopyObjectRequest request = new CopyObjectRequest(bucket, key);
   // Set the validity period of the signature request.SetSign(TimeUtils.GetCurrentTime(TimeUnit.SECONDS), 600);
-  // Set to copy source
+  // Set the copy source
   request.SetCopySource(copySource);
   // Set whether to copy or update.
-Here we select to copy request.SetCopyMetaDataDirective(COSXML.Common.CosMetaDataDirective.COPY);
+Copy is used here. request.SetCopyMetaDataDirective(COSXML.Common.CosMetaDataDirective.COPY);
   // Execute the request
   CopyObjectResult result = cosXml.CopyObject(request);